Sarcasticbot/Sarcasticbot.github.io/index.md

     <ul>
         <li> Sarcastic also has an advanced music player. 🎶</li>
-        <li> It's stable and less prone to crashes with attractive thumbnails. 📸</li>
+        <li> It's stable and less prone to crashes with attractive thumbnails with user and group pfp.</li>
         <li> I can play music and videos in your groups! ✨</li>
+        <li> Sarcastic player has many good features like seek, playforce, replay, authorized user, search, and many more.</li>
     </ul>

     <h2>Donation ⭐</h2>